 Charest slams Canada's climate policy in Cancun

-Que. premier takes shot at federal environmental policy at global climate conference
+Que. premier takes shot at Ottawa at global climate conference

 Quebec Premier Jean Charest used his short jaunt to the United Nations climate summit in Cancun, Mexico, to blast the federal government's environment policy.

 Charest arrived at the 10-day conference, which began Nov.
 29, on Monday.
 Before he left on Tuesday, he chastised Ottawa for not supporting an agreement to extend the Kyoto protocol, which sets targets for reducing greenhouse gas emissions.

 Charest also said he hopes climate change will be a major campaign issue in the next federal election.

 "I hope it's debated during the federal election and that it's debated correctly," the premier said at a pres conference.
 "Not just through the prism of economic growth, or of statistics and track records — but about quality of life, of improving the health of our citizens."

 Quebec has boasted at other global summits about its own track record on curbing greenhouse gas emissions.